rapidsai/rapids.ai/hpc.md

 ## <i class="fab"></i> SLURM

 If you are unfamiliar with SLURM or need a refresher, we recommend the [quickstart guide](https://slurm.schedmd.com/quickstart.html).
-Depending on how your nodes are configured, additional configuration my be required such as defining the number of GPUs (--gpus) desired or the number of gpus per node (--gpus-per-node).
+Depending on how your nodes are configured, additional settings my be required such as defining the number of GPUs (--gpus) desired or the number of gpus per node (--gpus-per-node).
 In the following example, we assume each allocation runs on a DGX1 with access to all eight GPUs.

 **1. Start Scheduler.**

 First, start the scheduler with the following SLURM script.
-This and the following scripts can deployed with `salloc` or `sbatch` for batched run
+This and the following scripts can deployed with `salloc` for interactive usage or `sbatch` for batched run

 ```bash